scylladb/scylladb/docs/design-notes/row_level_repair.md

 repair_row_on_wire_with_cmd.row.

 - repair_stream_cmd::end_of_current_rows
-Notifes repair follower has sent all the rows repair master requested.
+Notifies repair follower has sent all the rows repair master requested.

 - repair_stream_cmd::error
 Notifies an error has happened on the follower.